Building on Ohio's Industrial Past

-Ohio has the potential to bring in millions of dollars in additional tax revenue, provide jobs, and create new housing options if we seize the opportunity to redevelop the over 9,000 vacant and contaminated properties known as “brownfields.”
-These sites are unusable for new development in their current condition.
+Ohio has the potential to bring in millions of dollars in additional tax revenue, provide jobs, and create new housing options if we seize the opportunity to redevelop the over 9,000 environmentally contaminated brownfields throughout the state.
+Found in every county, these former industrial and commercial sites are unusable for new development in their current condition.
 These blighted properties discourage investment and create barriers to job creation across the state.

 Documenting the Value of Brownfield Redevelopment

 Research by GOPC and others shows that the high cost of brownfield remediation is more than paid back through the economic output of the clean-up itself, new construction, and ongoing tax revenues from the new businesses or homes on the remediated site.
 GOPC uses economic impact analyses, interviews with local partners, and ongoing research to educating policymakers on the extraordinary economic benefits of brownfield remediation and redevelopment.
 Check out our 2013 report "Investing in Brownfields" to learn more about the economic impacts of brownfield remediation.

 To learn about the economic benefits of brownfields redevelopment, check out our Economic Impacts of Brownfields page, where we profile communities from around the state.

 Based on 21 CORF projects selected for diversity in their degree and type of end use, geographic location, and other characteristics, the GOPC study found the CORF generated substantial direct and indirect economic impacts.

 There is a wealth of knowledge exists about the benefits of brownfield remediation and the best practices for public expenditure in brownfield clean-ups.